 No, it's been established.

-We know that there were people who were being wiretapped, people like Paul Manafort and others because of a counterinvest uh counterintelligence investigation that was going on because of some dodgy dealings uh with Russia, and as we know now, Manafort and Gates are under indictment for an enormous number of financial crimes.
+We know that there were people who have been wiretapped, people like Paul Manafort and others, because of a counterintelligence investigation that was going on because of some dodgy dealings with Russia.

 What's your reaction, Jonathan?

-Uh it was passed across to them.
+It was passed across to them.

-And uh when it got to the FBI and the DOJ, it was taken to the FISA court.
+And when it got to the FBI and the DOJ, it was taken to the FISA court.

-It wasn't handed down to agents, it wasn't taken in by agents at the at the investigative level.
+It wasn't taken in by agents at the investigative level.

-This all happened in the senior executive service level, the the McCaves, the structs, and the political appointees, they took it to the FISA court and it was pushed back for one of two reasons.
+They took it to the FISA court and it was pushed back for one of two reasons.

-They either did that on purpose because they're working with a corrupt judge who uh made it uh look like oh, you need to fix this, or he really did say fix this, they took it back, just simply changed it, handed it back to him, um, and then they got a FISA to do these things.
+They either did that on purpose because they're working with a corrupt judge who made it look like, oh, you need to fix this, or he really did say fix this.

 But here's the important thing about this.